 If you’re planning to automate your restaurant’s operations by installing a POS system, you have to be very careful with your choice.
 The POS system you choose will be the backbone of your back-end and will play an integral role in keeping things running smoothly while keeping you from pulling your own hair.

-Think about your POS as an uber effective assistant that helps you in all aspects of your operations.
+Think about your POS as a super effective assistant that helps you in all aspects of your operations.

 If you settle on a POS system from the first company that gives you a pitch, your odds are as good as if you played Russian Roulette.
 Saying this is a “hit and miss” thing is being generous.
 If the company doesn’t provide free trials, go look elsewhere.
 It’s critical that you try the system and get a demo first before you purchase, to see if it works well with your staff and your operations.